 These include computers, hot spots, training, and support for students and parents is vital for student success.
 In our district, parents and students can check them out for short-term or long-term use.

-I- Integrating.
 Using technology in a classroom ensures that educators and students are ready for instantaneous remote learning.
-Designing lessons with this in mind helps the students to gain skills such as logging in to programs or platforms that they will use if they were in a remote setting.
+In addition, designing lessons with this in mind helps the students gain skills such as logging in to programs or platforms they would use in a remote setting.

 Versatile resources will always be in demand.
-We have learned to rely on them and love the ability that students have remote access.
+However, we have learned to rely on them and love the ability that students have remote access.

 Classroom management may look different when working with students remotely.
-The use of technology management apps is a great way to provide opportunities for students to learn and monitor their behavior.
+Technology management apps are a great way to provide opportunities for students to learn and monitor their behavior.

 Parents and educators must work together for student success in a virtual learning environment.
 Using technology to communicate with parents is our lifeline.
-It’s important to get parents on board with this concept early in the year.
+Therefore, getting parents on board with this concept early in the year is essential.

 Teachers will need to be on their game when it comes to technology.
-By attending professional development sessions they will stay current with trends and learn skills necessary to reach all students.
+Attending professional development sessions will stay current with trends and learn the skills necessary to reach all students.

-Hybrid learning may be here to stay, whether some teachers like it or not.
-Having a platform that can be accessed remotely for students allows them to continue learning in person as well.
+Whether some teachers like it or not, hybrid learning may be here to stay.
+Having a platform that can be accessed remotely allows students to continue learning in person.
 This may also cut down on absenteeism.

 As we bridge the DIGITAL divide, we can help students to be successful in any learning environment.
-Whether they are collaborating on a project in person or a shared document, they will have the skills necessary to contribute.
-We don’t know what the future holds, but students and teachers need to be ready!
+Whether collaborating on a project in person or a shared document, they will have the skills necessary to contribute.
+We don’t know what the future holds, but students and teachers must be ready!